Python 7a - Procedures

 A procedure just executes commands, such as printing something a certain number of times.

-Subroutines must be written at the top of the program.
+Subroutines must be written first, with the rest of the program underneath.